 The pivot can be adjusted by changing the offset property in the Sprite:

-Now it looks good!
-Let’s continue adding body pieces, starting by the right arm.
-Make sure to put the sprites in hierarchy, so their rotations and translations are relative to the parent:
+Continue adding body pieces, starting with the right arm.
+Make sure to put each sprite in its correct place in the hierarchy, so its rotations and translations are relative to its parent:

 Completing the skeleton¶

 Complete the skeleton by following the same steps for the rest of the parts.
 The resulting scene should look similar to this:

 The resulting rig will be easy to animate.
 By selecting the nodes and rotating them you can animate forward kinematics (FK) efficiently.